iamaliv3/Homework-3/README.md

 c) NO - can't produce bb
-d) abb  based on previuos conclusion we can't produce bb, answer is NO
+d) abb  based on previuos conclusion we can't produce bb, answer is NO.

 Quesetion 3

 a) NO - can't produce 00

 b) NO -